lnxjedi/gopherbot-doc/doc/src/botdev/IDE.md

 * The most recent release of [OpenVSCode Server](https://github.com/gitpod-io/openvscode-server)
 * Pre-installed OpenVSCode language extensions for python, ruby and Go, including required modules

-> While using the IDE isn't strictly necessary, all documentation will be written using it, as well as all future releases of **Gopherbot**.
+> While using the IDE isn't strictly necessary, all documentation and future releases of **Gopherbot** will be written using it.

 ## Requirements